Description

 Residency

 Students must complete at least 30 of the total hours for their degree using University of Nebraska–Lincoln credits.
 At least 18 of the 30 credit hours must be in courses offered through CASNR1 (>299) including the appropriate ACE 10 degree requirement or an approved ACE 10 substitution offered through another Nebraska college and excluding independent study regardless of the number of hours transferred.
-Credit earned during education abroad may be used toward the residency requirement if students register through UNL and participate in prior-approved education abroad programs.
-University of Nebraska–Lincoln open enrollment and summer independent study courses count toward residence.
+Credit earned during education abroad may be used toward the residency requirement if students register through the University of Nebraska–Lincoln and participate in prior-approved education abroad programs.
+The University of Nebraska–Lincoln open enrollment and summer independent study courses count toward residence.

-1 | Includes courses taught by CASNR faculty through interdisciplinary prefixes (e.g., LIFE, MBIO, ENVR, SCIL, EAEP, HRTM, ENSC) and CASNR crosslisted courses taught by non-CASNR faculty. |
+Includes courses taught by CASNR faculty through interdisciplinary prefixes (e.g., LIFE, MBIO, ENVR, SCIL, EAEP, HRTM, ENSC) and CASNR crosslisted courses taught by non-CASNR faculty.

 Online and Distance Education

 There are many opportunities to earn college credit online through the University of Nebraska–Lincoln.
-Some of these credits may be applicable not only as elective credits, but also toward the fulfillment of the College’s education requirements.
+Some of these credits may be applicable not only as elective credits but also toward the fulfillment of the College’s education requirements.
 Credits earned online may count toward residency.
 However, certain offerings may not be counted toward scholarship requirements or academic recognition criteria.

 For further information, contact: